Singapore support for Iraq during the Iran–Iraq War: Chemical warfare

 In December 2002, Iraq's 1,200 page Weapons Declaration revealed a list of Eastern and Western corporations and countries—as well as individuals—that exported chemical and biological materials to Iraq in the past two decades.
 By far, the largest suppliers of precursors for chemical weapons production were in Singapore (4,515 tons).
-The Kim Al-Khaleej firm of Singapore supplied more than 4,500 tons of VX, sarin, and mustard gas precursors and production equipment to Iraq.
+The Kim Al-Khaleej firm supplied more than 4,500 tons of VX, sarin, and mustard gas precursors and production equipment to Iraq.

 "Chief U.N. weapons inspector Hans Blix came to similar conclusions on Jan.
 27, [2002] when he delivered an "update" to the U.N.
 Security Council based on his inspection efforts in Iraq according to Timmerman, "...Blix's recent report to the United Nations documented many other instances in which Iraq has failed to disclose prohibited weapons.
 The Iraqi documents, revealed here for the first time, portray a worldwide procurement network that relied on top-drawer assistance from governments and major banks in Europe, Asia and the Middle East.
-Iraq's suppliers range from huge multinational corporations... little-known entities, such as an outfit identified by the Iraqis as "Kim Al-Khalleej" of Singapore, which they claimed supplied more than 4,500 tons of VX-, sarin- and mustard-gas precursors and production equipment."
+Iraq's suppliers range from huge multinational corporations... little-known entities, such as an outfit identified by the Iraqis as "Kim Al-Khalleej", which they claimed supplied more than 4,500 tons of VX-, sarin- and mustard-gas precursors and production equipment."

 The Iraqi disclosure mentioned various companies that have acted as third-country buyers for Iraq..."during the Iran–Iraq War India delivered precursors for warfare agents to Iraq—and later was found to have delivered quantities of the same materials to Iran.
 Baghdad's middleman at the time, an Iraqi with a German passport, founded a company in Singapore expressly for this purpose."